JetBrains/kotlin-web-site/docs/topics/native/native-spm.md

-[//]: # (title: Swift Package Manager overview and setup)
+[//]: # (title: Swift Package export setup)

-Kotlin/Native output can be consumed as an SPM dependency.
-For example, if your Kotlin Multiplatform project has an iOS target, and you want to make the binary available to iOS developers in the environment they are used to.
+Kotlin/Native output for an Apple target can be consumed as an SPM dependency.
+For example, if your Kotlin Multiplatform project has an iOS target, and you want to make the binary available to iOS developers in Xcode.

+This guide shows how to do this using the [XCFramework building](multiplatform-build-native-binaries.md#build-xcframeworks) capability of Kotlin Gradle.

 ## Prepare locations for the files to be uploaded